 What do we do?
 How do we act?

 Answering this question can be exceptionally difficult.
 It is a question of morality and there is often no single right answer.
-But even if we believe we should always act with love in our heart, determining how to act is still often murky.
+But even if we believe, as I do, that we should always act with love in our heart, determining precisely how to act is still often murky.

-We can consider who we will leave behind if we die in the attempt.
+In this example we can consider who we will leave behind if we die in the attempt.
 Do we have a young family?
 Do we have people that depend on us?
-Such considerations imply we must somehow assess our love for this drowning person at the same time as we assess our love for the others in our lives and how our possible death may affect them?
+Such considerations imply we must somehow assess our love for this drowning person at the same time as we assess our love for the others in our lives and how our possible death may affect them.
 Love for one person can conflict with our love for another and when it does determining how to act can become paralyzing.

 What would you do?
 What should you do?
 Should you address all of the above considerations if not more, and if so how do you prioritize each?